LambdaInnovation/AcademyCraft/docs_en/module_energy.md

 The connection of wireless energy network is divided into the following two categories: **the WEN/Wireless Energy Network** and **the Node Connection**.

-The matrix network is take a matrix as the core, and the multiple nodes connect to this network.
+The matrix network takes a matrix as the core, and the multiple nodes connect to this network.
 This network must to be initialized by user, and be provided a world unique SSID and the logic password of this energy network from user.
-If any node want to connect to this network, in addition to be in the signal range, but also to provide the right password.
+If any node want to connect to this network, not only need to be in the signal range of matrix, but also need to provide the right password.

-Nodes network is teke a node as the core, and be connected by multiple generators or receivers.
+Nodes network takes a node as the core, and be connected by multiple generators or receivers.
 This network needn't to be loaded explicitly.
 As long as the node exists, this network will be created automatically when the generators and receivers connect to.